The Yamaha YPG-635 is a digital grand piano by Yamaha, a company that that has been admired for their quality keyboards for decades.

 I really wish this keyboard had a MIDI output other than over USB, for integrating with a hardware setup without the need of a computer.
 Additionally, it would have been nice if there was a dual stereo quarter inch output in addition to the headphones output.

-Below, check out some of the best selling keyboards on Amazon, and see how they compare to the Yamaha YPG-635:
+Below, check out some of the best selling keyboards online, and see how they compare to the Yamaha YPG-635:

 The sound engine on the YPG-635 is a combination of Yamaha’s Advanced Wave Memory (AWM) engine for the base sounds and a Digital Signal Processing (DSP) engine for adding digital effects to these sounds.